andreasmz/neurotorch/README.md

 Neurotorch was developed at the AG Heine (Johannes Gutenberg Universität, Mainz/Germany) and is currently under active development.

+### Development roadmap

+Currently in active development:
+- [ ] Integration of plugins: Rather than providing an direct binding to TraceSelector, it will be implemented as a plugin

+Ideas for future releases:
+- [ ] Synapse analysis tab: Same algorithm as in the Synapse ROI finder, but for each signal frame separately

 ### Impressions
 Please note: Neurotorch is under continuous development.
 Therefore the visuals provided here may be outdated in future versions.